 As to the first element ("causes or is likely to cause substantial injury to consumers"), the Complaint alleges that Daniel Defense's marketing and advertisements encourage the illegal and harmful misuse of their products, thus causing substantial injury to consumers.
 Def.
-Br. at 24-25; see, e.g., In re Beck's North America, Inc., 127 F.T.C.
+Br. at 23-24; see, e.g., In re Beck's North America, Inc., 127 F.T.C.
 379 (1999) (advertising depicting illegal and unsafe activities is an unfair activity).
-Daniel Defense does not contest this element.
+Daniel Defense does not contest this element at this stage.
 The Complaint alleges that "Daniel Defense marketed its products by using militaristic imagery to suggest that civilian consumers could (and should) use their weapons the way service members are sometimes asked to: to engage in offensive combat missions directed at other humans."
-Am.
-Compl. ¶ 8.
-The company directed its marketing at the demographic group most susceptible to this message and most likely to misuse their weapons, adolescent and young men.
-Id. ¶¶ 8, 45.
+Compl. ¶ 9.
+The company directed its marketing at the demographic group most susceptible to this message and most likely to misuse their weapons: adolescent and young men.
+Id. ¶¶ 9, 47.
 The Complaint contains numerous examples of Daniel Defense's marketing that encourages the illegal, offensive misuse of their products, examples of which are attached as Appendix A.

 The company's marketing materials are directed at civilian young men.
-Am.
-Compl. ¶¶ 45, 54.
-For instance, much of Daniel Defense's marketing is through social media accounts, but the company has chosen not to institute age-gating on those accounts, instead taking deliberate steps to reach adolescent and young men, such as placing Daniel Defense rifles in Call of Duty franchise games and amplifying this product placement through social media and incorporating images from popular culture as well as celebrities.
-Id. ¶¶ 64-73.
-That a disturbed teenage boy would use a Daniel Defense AR-15 style rifle to engage in combat directed at non-combatants was a direct outcome of the company's marketing strategy.
-Id. ¶¶ 74-83, 91-92.
-The shooter had never fired a gun before, but as soon as he turned 18, he went to DanielDefense.com and purchased the AR-15 style rifle that he used to kill E.T.
-Id. ¶ 92.
+Compl. ¶¶ 47, 49.
+For instance, much of Daniel Defense's marketing is through social media accounts, but the company has chosen not to institute age-gating on those accounts, instead taking deliberate steps to reach adolescent and young men, such as placing Daniel Defense rifles in Call of Duty franchise games and amplifying this product placement through social media and incorporating images from popular culture.
+Id. ¶¶ 49, 66-75.
+That a disturbed teenage boy would use a Daniel Defense AR-15 style rifle to engage in combat directed at non-combatants was a foreseeable outcome of the company's marketing strategy.
+Id. ¶¶ 76-85, 94, 94.
+The shooter had never fired a gun before, but as soon as he turned 18, he went to DanielDefense.com and purchased the AR-15 style rifle that he used to injure K.T. and M.Z.
+Id. ¶ 94.
 He made this decision, the Complaint alleges, because he had been exposed to Daniel Defense's marketing.
 Id.